ercp/ercp_basic.rs/README.md

 # License

-Copyright © 2021 Jean-Philippe Cugnet
+Copyright © 2021-2022 Jean-Philippe Cugnet

-This project is licensed under the [MIT license](LICENSE).
+This project is licensed under the [Apache-2.0 license](LICENSE).